How to solve connectivity problems between computers that use CodeTwo Outlook Sync

 Only one usage of each socket address (protocol/network address/port) is normally permitted (0x2740)

 it means that the TCP port used by CodeTwo Outlook Sync for communication (number 5998 by default) is being used by another program on the same computer.
 In that case, the number of the communication port used by the program needs to be changed.
 This can be done in the Advanced Settings window of the program.

-Communication between both instances of CodeTwo Outlook Sync is done via the TCP/IP protocol, using the port number defined in the program (5998 by default).
+The communication between both instances of CodeTwo Outlook Sync is done via the TCP/IP protocol, by using the port number defined in the program (5998 by default).
 Make sure that the port number specified in both applications is the same.
-The port used by the program can be viewed in the Settings of the program.
+The port used by the program can be viewed in the program's settings.

-If some antivirus software and/or a firewall (e.g. Norton Internet Security) is installed on a computer with CodeTwo Outlook Sync, check if it does not block the TCP port used by the program (default: 5998).
-In order to verify that, try switching off your antivirus software and/or firewall temporarily and then try to establish a connection between your computers.
+If some antivirus software or a firewall (e.g. Norton Internet Security) is installed on the computer with CodeTwo Outlook Sync, check if this software does not block the TCP port used by the CodeTwo program (default: 5998).
+To verify that, try turning off your antivirus software or firewall temporarily, and then try to establish a connection between your computers.